-A few of the "censored" servers try to censor more than just their own platform.
+The "censored" servers are censoring more than posts on their own platform, they are also censoring everything posted on other servers in in realty not very interconnected "fediverse".
 Some, like todon.nl, have administrators who go out of their way to dox and research people's private life and ban people for having some post in some old blog or something.

-fediverse.network has a large list of fediverse servers which includes the server software used, the number of users and the number of peers the servers are federating with.
+The above list is in no way complete. fediverse.network has a much larger list of fediverse servers which includes the server software used, the number of users and the number of peers the servers are federating with.

 Fedilab is a good choice if you are looking for a Android application to use with fediverse servers running Mastodon or Pleroma.

 Fedilab does cost money in the Google Play store.
 It is available for free in the free software F-Droid app-store: https://f-droid.org/en/packages/fr.gouv.etalab.mastodon/